Best plants and gardening tips for outdoor privacy.

 By emily.bailey

-When you’re looking for an outdoor retreat without losing curb appeal or feeling boxed in, try these plant privacy walls you can grow yourself.
+When you’re looking for an outdoor retreat without losing curb appeal or feeling boxed in, try these plant ideas that give your deck more privacy.

 READ MORE

 We love spending time outside in our backyards and on porches.
 The fresh air, sunshine and family time can’t be beat.
 Many of us are less enthusiastic about prying eyes, whether from neighboring houses or passers-by.
-When you’re looking for an outdoor retreat without losing curb appeal or feeling boxed in, try these plant privacy walls you can grow yourself.
+When you’re looking for an outdoor retreat without losing curb appeal or feeling boxed in, try these plant ideas that give your deck more privacy.

 For backyard privacy that feels more natural than a fence or that creates the illusion that you’re relaxing in a nature preserve, choose tall plants for your garden.
 Of course, look for varieties that thrive in your region, but you might consider some of these popular plants for equal parts beauty and privacy.